cedadev/jasmin-workshop/admin/videos/video-prep-recording-scom.md

  - hide excess browser and adobe header/footer bars
  - set up mobaxterm in Compact Mode (by right-clicking on left sidebar and selecting.
  - print the relevant slides to a PDF (from the Google slides)
- - set up the PDF of:
+ - set up of the PDF:
-   - hide title bars
+   - NOTE: hide title bars
    - (intro) title page / JASMIN resources diagram (specific to the individual exercise)
    - (discussion) title page / links page
  - set up chrome with only one tab: the exercise README.md